Vishnu Purana: First Amsa: Cosmology

 The first Amsha (part) of Vishnu Purana presents cosmology, dealing with the creation, maintenance and destruction of the universe.
 The mythology, states Rocher, is woven with the evolutionary theories of Samkhya school of Hindu philosophy.

-The Hindu god Vishnu is presented as the central element of this text's cosmology, unlike some other Puranas where Shiva or Brahma or goddess Shakti are offered prominence.
+The Hindu god Vishnu is presented as the central element of this text's cosmology, unlike some other Puranas where Shiva or Brahma or the Tridevi are offered prominence.
 The reverence and the worship of Vishnu is described in 22 chapters of the first part as the means for liberation, along with the profuse use of the synonymous names of Vishnu such as Hari, Janardana, Madhava, Achyuta, Hrishikesha and others.
-The chapters 1.16 through 1.20 of the Vishnu Purana presents the legend of compassionate and Vishnu devotee Prahlada and his persecution by his demon king father Hiranyakasipu, wherein Prahlada is ultimately saved by Vishnu when Vishnu's Narashima avatar kills Hiranyakashipu.
+The chapters 1.16 through 1.20 of the Vishnu Purana presents the legend of compassionate and Vishnu devotee Prahlada and his persecution by his demon king father Hiranyakashipu, wherein Prahlada is ultimately saved by Vishnu when Vishnu as Narasimha disimbowels and kills Hiranyakashipu.
 This story is also found in other Puranas.

 Vishnu is described in the first book of Vishnu Purana as, translates Wilson, all elements, all matter in the world, the entire universe, all living beings, as well as Atman (Inner Self, essence) within every living being, nature, intellect, ego, mind, senses, ignorance, wisdom, the four Vedas, all that is and all that is not.

 Second Amsa: Earth

-The second part of the text describes its theory of earth, the seven continents and seven oceans.
-It describes Mount Meru, Mount Mandara and other major mountains, as well as Bharata Varsha (Literally, the country of Bharata) along with its numerous rivers and diverse people.
-The seven continents are named Jambu, Plaksha, Salmala, Kusha, Krauncha, Saka, and Pushkara, each surrounded by different types of liquids (salt water, fresh water, wine, sugarcane juice, clarified butter, liquid yoghurt, And milk).
+The second part of the text describes the story of earth, the seven continents and seven oceans.
+It describes Mount Meru, Mount Mandara and other major mountains, as well as Bharatavarsha (Literally, the country of Bharata) along with its numerous rivers and diverse people.
+The seven continents are named Jambu, Plaksha, Salmala, Kusha, Krauncha, Saka, and Pushkara, each surrounded by different types of oceans (saltwater, freshwater, wine, sugarcane juice, ghrita, yogurt, and milk).

-This part of the Vishnu Purana describes spheres above the Earth, planets, the Sun And the Moon.
-Four Chapters (2.13 to 2.16) of the second book of the text present the legends of King Bharat, who abdicates his throne to lead the life of a Sannyasi, which is similar to the legends found in section 5.7 to 5.14 of the Bhagavata Purana.
-The geography of Mount Mandara as east of Mount Meru, presented in this book and other Puranas, states Stella Kramrisch, may be related to the word Mandir (Hindu Temple) and the reason of its Design, "Image, Aim And Destination".
+This part of the Vishnu Purana describes spheres above the Earth, including the planets, the Sun and the Moon.
+There are four chapters (2.13 to 2.16) of the second book that narrate the story of King Bharata, who abdicates his throne to live as a sannyasi.
+This account is similarly found in sections 5.7 to 5.14 of the Bhagavata Purana.
+The geography of Mount Mandara is also discussed in this book, and other Puranas.
+According to Stella Kramrisch, the name may be related to the word mandiram (Hindu Temple) and the reason behind its design, image, aim and destination.